Written by Pradeep

-Essentially, powdered milk or formula is a substitute for breast milk.
+Essentially, powder milk or formula is a substitute for breast milk.
 Not all women are able to produce breast milk enough to satiate their little ones.
-Some might have undergone serious breast operations and encounter certain predicaments while breast feeding, whereas some are packed up in the busy world and do not have time to breast feed.
-Some babies, owing to certain medical conditions may also be fed formula milk.
-However, we cannot ignore the fact that breastmilk is the ideal food for a baby, and powdered milk is, in the end, an artificially manufactured food that goes against nature.
+Some may undergo breast surgery or have problems with breastfeeding, while others may not have time to breastfeed due to financial conditions and the necessity to work.
+Some babies, owing to certain medical conditions, may also be fed formula milk.

 Powdered milk is also known as dried milk that has been made by vaporizing the liquid content, leaving behind dry powder.
-Commercial formula milk is a complex combination of proteins, iron, sugars, fats, and vitamins and is manufactured in highly sterile conditions.
-Though new mothers may want to prepare their own baby formula, it is recommended to opt for commercial formulas so that the baby can get the maximum benefits.
+Commercial formula milk is a complex combination of proteins, iron, sugars, fats, and vitamins, and is the manufacturing process happens under highly sterile conditions.
+Though new mothers may want to prepare their own baby formula, it is always best to opt for commercial formulas since they have the specific nutrients a growing baby needs.

 Infant formula nowadays comes packed with minerals and is the next best alternative to mother’s milk.
-Though it is strongly recommended to exclusively breastfeed a baby for the first six months of life, powdered does come in handy when the mother is not able to breastfeed the baby owing to personal or medical conditions.
-It may be noted that infant formula can never replicate the mother’s milk in totality.
+Though exclusively breastfeeding your baby is the best, especially during the first six months of life, the formula comes in handy when the mother is not able to breastfeed.
+But remember, infant formula can never replicate the mother’s milk in totality.

 Apart from being the second choice to breastfeeding, powdered milk does have quite a few disadvantages as well, as listed below:

-Although it’s the personal decision of the mother to choose whether to breast feed or switch to powdered infant milk, most doctors and health institutes suggest that formula milk should not be used to supplement breast milk.
-The advantages are not just limited to the baby, but for the mother too.
-Breast feeding relaxes the mum and helps in losing weight too.
-Breastfeeding has found to reduce the risk of certain cancers such as breast cancer and ovarian cancer.
-Here are some amazing benefits of breastfeeding for mother.
+Although it’s the mother’s personal decision to choose between breast milk and formula, most doctors and health institutes suggest that formula milk should not substitute breast milk.
+Beside the babies, mothers can also reap the advantages of breastfeeding.
+Breastfeeding relaxes the mum and helps with losing weight too.
+Breastfeeding reduces the risk of certain cancers such as breast cancer and ovarian cancer for the mother.

 “While breastfeeding may not seem the right choice for every parent, it is the best choice for the baby” – Amy Sponger